Great Safaris Trip Itinerary for Website - Southern Africa

 Castle of Good Hope

 The Castle of Good Hope is known locally as "The Castle".
 Its Dutch name is "Kasteel de Goede Hoop" and is a bastion fort built in the 17th century in Cape Town, South Africa.
 The Castle was originally located on the coastline of Table Bay but, following reclamation, the fort is now located a short distance inland within the Central Business District.
 The Castle was declared a historical monument (now a provincial heritage site) in 1936.
-Following restoration work in the 1980s, it is considered the best preserved example of a 17th century architectural structure in the entire world.
+Following restoration work in the 1980s, it is considered one of the best preserved example of a 17th century architectural structure .

 Lunch are included